-Unlike most casas in San Miguel, you don't have to go to the roof for fabulous views of downtown San Miguel and the mountains beyond.
-The views are spectacular from the bedroom level, the main living room/dining room patio, AND our landscaped rooftop deck, which has incredible 360 degree views.
+Unlike most casas in San Miguel, you don't have to go to the roof for fabulous views of downtown, the lake and the mountains beyond.
+Climb up cobble-stoned Homobono/Cuesta de San Jose [or take a taxi] to our callejon from Centro to access the spectacular views from the bedroom level, the main living room/dining room patio, AND our landscaped rooftop deck, which has incredible 360 degree views.
 The shaded living room terrace, with unobstructed views of downtown San Miguel, has a dining table with 4 cushioned chairs, fountain, fan, gas grill and a kitchen herb garden.

-The rooftop (azotea) terrace is landscaped with olive and citrus trees, lavender plants and birds of paradise.
+The rooftop (azotea) terrace is landscaped with olive and citrus trees, lavender, cactus and birds of paradise.
 Two comfortable padded chaise lounges afford a private place to read, relax or catch an afternoon siesta under the canvas umbrella.
-The rooftop outdoor kitchen with charcoal grill, mini refrigerator and sink makes entertaining easy day or night.
+The rooftop outdoor kitchen with charcoal grill, mini frig and a sink makes entertaining easy day or night.
 A custom glass and iron dining table seats 6 with matching cushioned armchairs under the Ramada, keeping you out of the weather, if you desire.
 You may never leave the roof!

 The inviting living room has a gas fireplace, as does the dining room.
 A half-bath between the dining and living rooms is also convenient to the kitchen.